-Administration of Justice M.S.
-Degree
+Master's Degree in Administration of Justice

-In response to local and regional needs, the Department of Criminal Justice developed the master of science degree program in administration of justice in 1983.
+Institutions of social control are in constant change due in part to the public's demand for a quality system of justice.
+In this climate, government at all levels is insisting on a higher level of intellectual and educational preparation for those who desire to significantly participate in the operation and administration of its criminal justice systems.
+In response to these needs, the Department of Criminal Justice developed the master of science degree program in administration of justice in 1983.
 In 1999, the program was significantly revised to make it more consistent with its contemporaries yet unique enough to serve our special populations.
 The program is designed for in-service and pre-service students.
 Practitioners raise their level of education while adding research and theory to the in-field experiences.
 Pre-service students gain direct and indirect benefits from the program as they study and interact with experienced professionals.
 The program enhances career potentials for both groups of graduate students.

 The program's major strengths are its applied perspective and strong emphasis on theory, policy, research, and analysis.
 Philosophy, format, and implementation stresses the practical application of a higher level of knowledge, skills, and strategies.
 The methodological and theory components are highly suitable as a preparation for entering advanced graduate studies and other professional programs.